akka/akka-persistence-cassandra/README.md

 - `cassandra-snapshot-store.authentication.username`.
 The username to use to login to Cassandra hosts.
 No authentication is set as default.
 - `cassandra-snapshot-store.authentication.password`.
 The password corresponding to username.
 No authentication is set as default.

+To limit the Cassandra hosts this plugin connects with to a specific datacenter, use the following setting:

+- `cassandra-snapshot-store.local-datacenter`.
+The id for the local datacenter of the Cassandra hosts that this module should connect to.
+By default, this property is not set resulting in Datastax's standard round robin policy being used.